djibba22/MERN_Auth_Plate/README.md

 - Register a new user
 - Login with an existing user
 - Log Out
+*(You are not able to navigate to client side routes that are protected by authentication)*

 ## MVC
 This project is structured in Full Stack Javascript with Mongoose Models REACT Views and Controllers.
 The heavy lifting for the authentication is done in src/utils/Auth.js.